 Access to the Auction Website

-Once the Registration Documents are approved by the Terminal Operator, the Bidder(s) identified in the Power of Attorney shall be provided with a username and password allowing such Bidder(s) to access the Auction Website for the first time.
-For the avoidance of doubt, the password will be sent separately to each Bidder, and must be kept confidential by the Bidder(s).
+Once the Registration Documents are approved by Terminal Operator, Bidder(s) identified in the Power of Attorney shall be provided with a username and password allowing such Bidder(s) to access the Auction Website for the first time.
+For the avoidance of doubt, the password will be sent separately to each Bidder, and must be kept confidential by Bidder(s).

-Upon opening of the Auction Website, each Bidder shall be required to log on to the Auction Website with the username provided and the password provided by the Terminal Operator.
-Upon first logon, the Bidder will be requested to change his/her password to a new password of his/her choice.
+Upon opening of the Auction Website, each Bidder shall be required to log on to the Auction Website with the username and password provided by Terminal Operator.
+Upon first logon, Bidder will be requested to change his/her password to a new password of his/her choice.
 The password will be necessary for submitting Bids in the Auction as from the Auction Start Date.
-The Participant will make sure the Bidder(s) take(s) all necessary measures to protect their password, keep it confidential, and do not share it with any other Bidder, employee of the Participant or any other person.
+Participant will make sure Bidder(s) take(s) all necessary measures to protect their password, keep it confidential, and do not share it with any other Bidder, Participant’s employee or any other person.

-The Auction Website Manual is available on the Auction Website and may be amended from time to time at the Terminal Operator’ discretion.
-It is provided for information purposes only and is not binding on the Terminal Operator.
-As such the Terminal Operator is not liable for its content.
+The Auction Website Manual is available on the Auction Website and may be amended from time to time at Terminal Operator’ discretion.
+It is provided for information purposes only and is not binding on Terminal Operator.
+As such Terminal Operator is not liable for its content.

+In case Bidder encounters issues to access the Auction Website before the start of an Auction, Bidder can participate to the Auction by sending its best and final offer (Schedule 2 of these T&C LNG Auctions) via email (info.lng@fluxys.com) to Terminal Operator.
+Only in case Schedule 2 is received by Terminal Operator before the Opening of Round 1, the best and final offer mentioned in Schedule 2 shall be considered as Participant’s Bid Quantity to the different Rounds until the Round Price is higher than Participant’s Bid Price defined in Schedule 2.

+In case Bidder encounters issues to access the Auction Website during the Auction, no fallback is foreseen for such Bidder, the Auction continues with the other Bidders who are still active on the Auction Website.

 Minimum requirements Auction Website